siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 2. Locate and open the value stream on the Value Streams page.
 3. Click **Download Sample** and save the same JSON value stream file.
 4. Edit the file and include the properties needed to define the integration.
 5. Click **Upload** to upload the JSON file.
 The JSON file contains the information for creating a value stream and integrating with the ServiceNow server.
-The following table describes the information for the creating a UrbanCode Velocity value stream map.
+The following table describes the information for the creating a DevOps Velocity value stream map.

 | Name | Description | Required |